-The biggest of these is that venture capitalists generally search for larger investment opportunities rather than funding small businesses because these usually offer a much larger payoff in the end.
+The biggest of these is that venture capitalist generally search for larger Investment opportunities rather than funding small businesses because these usually offer a much larger payoff in the end.
 The startup and the entrepreneur will need to be stable and have a professional team behind it.

 In some cases, it will be necessary to surrender partial control of the company to the venture capitalists.
 People who are interested in receiving this type of funding must make sure that all the details are clear so that they know exactly what the terms are.
 In addition, it is essential to draw up a legal contract to make sure that everything is above board and expectations are met by all parties involved.

-There is a large number of Angel investors in Thailand and this type of funding works in a similar way to venture capitalists.
-The main exception is that Angel Investors are a much smaller operation and in fact this is sometimes only one person.
-In exchange for providing funds, Angel Investors often want a large portion of the company, which mean when you start to make a profit they also make money.
+There is a large number of Angel Investors in Thailand and this type of funding works in a similar way to venture capitalists.
+The main exception is that Angel Investors are a much smaller operation and in fact, this is sometimes only one person.
+In exchange for providing funds, Angel Investors often want a large portion of the company, which means when you start to make a profit they also make money.